Valjevo: Amenities

 The Valjevo mountain range offers clean air, medicinal herbs, forest fruits and wild game.
 The vicinity is kept free of industrialisation and the soil is unpolluted, so the food grown there is healthy.
 Hunting and fishing in the mountain rivers is common.
 The air-spa of Divčibare offers rest and recreation.

 Vrujci Spa has mud baths for rheumatic diseases, as well as a hotel and sports complex with swimming pools.

 Old water mills are found in the thirteen square kilometers natural reserve.

-In Petnica, 5 km away from Valjevo, the Petnica Science Center supports young researchers.
+In Petnica, 5km away from Valjevo, the Petnica Science Center supports young researchers.

 The Nenadović Tower (Кула Ненадовића), originally an armory built by Jakov Nenadović and his son Jevrem in spring 1813, is adjacent to the road to Šabac, at the edge of Kličevac hill.
 The construction material was stone from an older Vitković tower.
 Later, the Ottomans turned it into a prison.

 Surroundings

 The village of Brankovina is situated near Valjevo and is the home of the Nenadović family.
 The sights of Brankovina are encompassed in a cultural and historical complex, which includes: the Church of Saint Archangel, Archpriest's school, Desanka's school, Old Courtroom, the Sleeping Outbuilding of the Nenadović family, the graves of the Nenadović family and Desanka Maksimović, as well as old “sobrašica” summer houses in the exquisitely beautiful Brankovina church yard.

 Several ancient monasteries are located in the area surrounding of Valjevo, including Pustinja, Lelić, and Ćelije.
 The sites on which the current monasteries stand have been used for religious purposes since the 10th century, although the current church buildings date to between 14th and 17th centuries.
 Pustinja Monastery is located in the cleft of a remote mountainous valley and contains rare Serbian medieval frescoes.
 Excavations have shown that the current church was built on the foundations of a much older church.
 Parts of the foundation and an unidentified tomb, much older than the church itself, were discovered.
 The church is only accessible by a steep path.
 However, despite its inaccessibility, the Turks managed to damage the monastery more than once.
 It was damaged in 1683 during the invasion of Turkish army to Vienna.
 Pustinja is today an active female monastery.